 You now know that boosting testosterone levels is not necessary in normal circumstances, at least not in a healthy lifestyle.
 The only real situations in which supplements can help are with testosterone levels that are at the lower end of the natural spectrum (usually due to age) or when you are unable to eat enough, which may lead to a lack of essential vitamins and minerals (a potential risk during a long-lasting cut).
 Then testosterone boosters will not give you extra muscle mass, but they may contribute positively to your energy level and possibly also a little to fat burning.

-From all testosterone-related supplements available on the legal Dutch and Belgian market, we came to the following selection of ingredients that, based on scientific literature, may have a positive effect on your testosterone level.
+From all testosterone-related supplements available on the legal market, we came to the following selection of ingredients that, based on scientific literature, may have a positive effect on your testosterone level.
 One is not necessarily better than the other, which is why we discuss them in alphabetical order.

 Ashwagandha is a shrub whose roots mainly contain substances to which medicinal effects are attributed.
 Because of those effects, ashwagandha herbal extracts have been used in Indian medicine for thousands of years.
 In the Western world (er) people also know the good properties of the herb.
 Ashwagandha is an adaptogen.
-Adaptogens help you deal better with stress and mental challenges.
+Adaptogens help you deal better with stress, mental challenges and improve your sexual drive.